 We used a conversion benchmark of 0.016 substitutions per million years (Sharp and Li 1989) to estimate ss from divergence times given in million years.
-To estimate half-life, we used the N0 and λ parameters in the exponential regression line y=N0e-λx for aligned and expressed elements where: y was the percent aligned and expressed for each element type in each non-melanogaster species; x was phylogenetic distance from D. melanogaster; N0 was the percent of aligned and expressed elements in D. melanogaster; and λ was the decay constant of percent aligned and expressedHalf-life was where percent aligned and expressed fell to N0/2.
+To estimate half-life, we used the N0 and λ parameters in the exponential regression line y=N0e-λx for aligned and expressed elements where: y was the percent aligned and expressed for each element type in each non-melanogaster species; x was phylogenetic distance from D. melanogaster; N0 was the percent of aligned and expressed elements in D. melanogaster; and λ was the decay constant of percent aligned and expressed.
+Half-life was where percent aligned and expressed fell to N0/2.

 Whole-genome alignments between D. melanogaster and other species were performed using lastz (Harris 2007) according to UCSC Genome Browser manual pages (Meyer et al. 2012).
 Briefly, genomic sequences from each non-melanogaster species were split into 5 MB segments with faSplit (parameters: size -oneFile 5000000 -extra=10000), and pairwise alignment was performed against D. melanogaster with lastz (parameters: --masking=50 --hspthresh=2200 --ydrop=3400 --gappedthresh=4000 --inner=2000).
 These alignments were converted to Pattern Space Layout (PSL) format and lifted to chromosomes with lavToPsl and liftUp.
 PSL alignments were chained with axtChain (parameters: -linearGap=medium -psl), combined with chainMergeSort and chainSplit, and converted to alignment nets with the chainNet.
 Based on alignment nets, liftOver chain files that convert annotations from D. melanogaster to other species were created with the netChainSubset executable.